Battle of the Teutoburg Forest: Varus's choice

 As late summer arrived, escalating unrest became the chief concern.
+While Varus was on his way from his summer camp west of the River Weser to winter quarters near the Rhine, he heard reports of a local rebellion; these had been fabricated by Arminius.
+Edward Shepherd Creasy writes that "This was represented to Varus as an occasion which required his prompt attendance on the spot; but he was kept in studied ignorance of its being part of a concerted national rising; and he still looked on Arminius as his submissive vassal".

 Other counsellors to Varus advised that there was not enough time left in the season to put down unrest and also make it back to winter camp.
 An early Roman retreat back to camp would have foiled Arminius's plans, as the Romans would not only leave before the Germanic troops could be marshalled, but the Romans would also retreat along the same well-guarded path they had come in on.
-In a desperate gamble, Arminius suggested that instead of retracing the army's path, they could achieve both goals if they went on campaign against the Angrivarii.
+In a desperate gamble, Arminius suggested that, instead of retracing the army's path, they could achieve both goals if they went on campaign against the Angrivarii.
 By going through Angrivarii territory, the route back would be shorter, and the Romans would also be able to put down the revolt.
 The otherwise boring summer may have increased Varus's willingness to engage in action, and he chose to follow Arminius's plan.

-On the morning of September 7, 9 AD, the Roman army mustered to move out.
+On the morning of September 7, 9 CE, the Roman army mustered to move out.
 The muster was combined with the third payday of the year, which resulted in large numbers of coins being distributed to the army.
 The high density of coins would, some two thousand years later, serve as an archaeological marker of the battle site.
 The morale of the troops was boosted by word that high command authorised looting on the Angrivarii campaign, given that the army would be operating beyond supply lines.

 That evening, Arminius told Varus that he was breaking off to finish the muster of the Cheruscii auxiliaries, but would return with the main army in two or three days.
 It was the men's final meeting.
 Arminius left behind a small number of Cheruscii, nominally to act as guides, but their true purpose was to act as spies.
 The loss of Arminius cut the size of the Roman army by a quarter and deeply curtailed its scouting abilities.
 Arminius himself hurriedly rode northward to gather the troops of the Angrivarii and Bructeri.